 |November 15–17, 2017||TREC 2017 conference at NIST in Gaithersburg, MD, USA.|

 There are two target document collections for the Precision Medicine track: scientific abstracts and clinical trials.
 Both XML and TXT versions are available for both sets.
-Note that the XML is the preferred collection, as it has the complete information for each abstract/trial.
-The TXT versions are provided for ease of processing.
-All documents are present in the TXT version, but no guarantees are made that all important information is contained within these files.
+Note that the XML is the official collection, as it has the complete information for each abstract/trial.
+The TXT versions are provided for ease of processing, but no guarantees are made that all information is contained within these files.

 Clinical Trials: An April 2017 snapshot of ClinicalTrials.gov is used for the clinical trial descriptions.